glenndavey83/rdr2/src/plugins/user-role-editor/readme.txt

 I am ready to answer on your questions about plugin usage.
 Use [plugin page comments](http://www.shinephp.com/user-role-editor-wordpress-plugin/) for that.

 == Upgrade Notice ==
-= [4.47] 12.11.2018 =
+= [4.56.1] 05.09.2020 =
-* Update: Code was restructured, optimized.
-Almost 100% of the code was covered by PHPUnit tests.
+* New: WordPress multisite: Main site: Users->User Role Editor->Apply to All->Update: 'ure_after_network_roles_update' action hook was added.
+It is executed after all roles were replicated from the main site to the all other subsites of the network.
+* Fix: "Granted Only" filter did not work.
+* Fix: Warning was fixed: wp-content/plugins/user-role-editor/js/ure.js: jQuery.fn.attr('checked') might use property instead of attribute.